So you are ready to welcome the bundle of happiness that’s a dog!

 Since they have a short coat, regular brushing is good enough to keep them groomed thus not taking much of your time or effort.
-Indian pariah dogs have significantly fewer oil glands on the coat, which helps prevent odour.
+Pariah dogs have significantly fewer oil glands on the coat, which helps prevent odour.

 Purebred or pedigree dogs are either bred for a specific purpose – Newfoundlands as water rescue dogs or are native to a specific location – Tibetan mastiff who thrives in the Himalayas but not so in the humidity of Mumbai or summers of Delhi.

 Archaeological findings indicate that this dog was in existence some 4500 years ago.
-Excavations in the Mohenjo-Daro site found the Sindh region of Pakistan (Indus Valley civilisation) revealed an Indian Pariah dog skull dating to 2500 BCE.
-Also, there are various cave paintings across Indian subcontinent that hints at pariah dogs to be one of the oldest dog breeds in the world.
+Excavations in the Mohenjo-Daro site found in the Sindh region of Pakistan (Indus Valley civilisation) revealed a Pariah dog skull dating to 2500 BCE.
+Also, there are various cave paintings across the Indian subcontinent that hints at pariah dogs to be one of the oldest dog breeds in the world.

-The Indian Pariah dogs are a versatile breed – skilled, sturdy, and well adapted to India’s tropical climate, these dogs make for excellent companions.
+The desi dogs are a versatile breed – skilled, sturdy, and well adapted to India’s tropical climate, these dogs make for excellent companions.

-Adjusted to rural or city life, Indian pariah dogs can adapt to farmhouse or apartment living with equal ease.
+Adjusted to rural or city life, desi dogs can adapt to farmhouse or apartment living with equal ease.

 Senior citizens need dogs who are moderately active and not temperamental.
 Indian pariah dogs with their friendly demeanour and independent lifestyle make for excellent companions.